• +61 (3) 5911 7000

 CONTACT US CONTACT US

-Skybots: RPA & A.I Training Course SYDNEY
+Skybots: RPA & A.I Training Course SYDNEY 24-25 JUNE, 2026

-Join SkyBots’ 2-day Workshop with automation expert Daryl Aw to revolutionise your workflow using Power Automate, UiPath, VBA, and cutting-edge AI tools like Copilot and ChatGPT.
+Join SkyBots’ 2-day Workshop in SYDNEY with automation expert Daryl Aw to revolutionise your workflow using Power Automate, UiPath, VBA, and cutting-edge Agentic AI.
 Tailored for accounting and finance professionals, bookkeepers and small business owners, this hands-on training will teach you to automate repetitive tasks, generate and optimise VBA scripts, and deploy robust automation solutions independently.